tmgsr02/USSDDynamicSurvey/readme.md

 ## Official Documentation

-Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).
+Documentation for the USSD Dynmic Survey will be found here (Not yet available).

 ## Contributing

 Thank you for considering contributing to the USSD Dynamic Survey App!

 ## Bugs and Security  Vulnerabilities